 How can Argus help?

-Argus is a compliance regulatory firm that assists financial institutions with their compliance requirements in Singapore.
+Argus is a compliance regulatory firm that assists in Fund Management Licensing in Singapore with compliance requirements.
 Argus provides the full spectrum of services for Compliance of Fund Management Companies which includes license applications.
 Our dedicated regulatory compliance team is able to analyze your business, help put together a business plan and submit the relevant license application to the MAS.
-Please to us today at email@example.com
+Please to us today at firstname.lastname@example.org